ChristChurchMayfair/ccm-main-gatsby/src/content/accessibility.md

 Assistance for the Hard of Hearing
 ----------------------------------

 An infrared hearing support system is available, with both neck loop receivers for use with a hearing aid and stethoset receivers.
-Please ask the sound desk operator for assistance before the service.
+Please ask someone on the welcome team for assistance before the service.

 More Information
 ----------------